apache/beam/learning/prompts/code-explanation/java/11_io_jdbc.md

     p.run();
   }
 }
 ```

 Response:
-This code snippet uses the Apache Beam JdbcIO to read from Jdbc source.
+This code reads data from an Oracle Java Database Connectivity (JDBC) enabled database using the Apache Beam JdbcIO connector.

-The `SampleRow` class is used to represent the rows read from the JDBC source.
-It has three fields: `id`, `month`, and `amount`.
-The `ID_COLUMN`, `MONTH_COLUMN`, and `AMOUNT_COLUMN` constants represent the column names in the database table.
-The `toString` method is overridden to provide a string representation of the `SampleRow` object.
+The `SampleRow` class models the rows fetched from the JDBC source.
+It includes the fields `id`, `month`, and `amount` that correspond to the constants representing column names in the database table.
+Additionally, it overrides the `toString` method to provide a string representation of the `SampleRow` object.

 ```java
 public static class SampleRow implements Serializable {
     public static final String ID_COLUMN = "id";